 Nominations are reviewed and scored by a peer review panel.
 The evaluation process is proprietary to PMI.

 Presentation of the Award

-- The PMI Scholar-Practitioner Award will be presented at a designated project management academic event.
+The PMI Scholar-Practitioner Award will be presented at a designated project management conference.

 The award recipient will be publicized through PMI communication channels and external media after the presentation of the award.
 The recipient may also coordinate additional publicity with PMI after the presentation of the award.